alanafdz88/alanafdz88/README.md

 ## Hi there 👋 I'm Alana
-🎓 Currently pursuing a degree in Systems Engineering
+🎓 Pursuing a degree in Systems Engineering
 📊 Interested in Data Analysis and Software Development
 📫 Connect with me
 LinkedIn: www.linkedin.com/in/alana-fernandeza